 How to make it through a move to a new state during the holidays.

-For most Americans, preparing for the winter holidays can be a huge headache.
+For most Americans, preparing for the winter holidays can be a massive headache.
 Adding a move to a new state on top of that could be too much to bear for some families.

 Samantha Dean moved during the holidays two years ago, but while she admits it wasn’t an ideal time to move, she says it wasn’t impossible.
-The family had been living in Kaneohe, Hawaii for about three-and-a-half years because her husband, a Marine, was stationed there.
-Around Thanksgiving, he learned that he was likely going to be transferred to Tennessee to be a recruiter.
+The family had been living in Kaneohe, HI, for about three-and-a-half years because her husband, a Marine, was stationed there.
+Around Thanksgiving, he learned that he would likely be transferred to Tennessee to be a recruiter.
 On December 12, they got official word of the new assignment and the next day, movers came and packed up their things.

 Empty House, Full Hearts